mgsosna/mattsosna.com/_posts/projects/2021-02-11-spamCatch.md

 | &nbsp;*the black cat sits*&nbsp;| 0.620     | 0.481     | 0.620 |
 {:.mbtablestyle}

 The values are now a lot less intuitive for us, but they're much more informative to an algorithm trying to discern between the documents.

-We'll now apply these steps to the classic [spam text message dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset) and see if we can build a model to predict spam.
+### Why random forest?
+The TF-IDF vectors in the table above are only three elements long, since our slimmed-down vocabulary only consists of the words `black`, `cat`, and `sit`.
+On an actual dataset with thousands of examples, our vectors will be thousands of elements long, and most of the values will be zero.

+It's really hard for classical statistical predictors to deal with such _sparse_ vectors, but machine learning algorithms are ideally suited for it.
+Of ML algorithms, [random forest](https://stackabuse.com/random-forest-algorithm-with-python-and-scikit-learn/) is a great general-purpose one.
+It consists of a series of decision trees fit to bootstrapped subsets of the data.
+Individual trees tend to become overfit to their training data, but these errors average out across all trees, resulting in an [ensemble](https://en.wikipedia.org/wiki/Ensemble_learning) that can generate surprisingly accurate predictions.<sup>[[3]](#3-why-random-forest)</sup>

 ### What is Flask?
 One more concept before we start building our app.
 It's one thing to have an amazing model tucked away in a Jupyter notebook hidden in your computer, and entirely another to have that model accessible to the world. **[Flask](https://flask.palletsprojects.com/en/1.1.x/) is a Python library that lets you make code *globally available* by *turning it into an app.*** In essence, you create a server with *API endpoints* that perform actions.
 Think of these endpoints as Python functions that return data... but you can use them in other Python scripts without needing to import a library.
 Even more exciting, and what we'll demonstrate here, is that you can use these Python functions *without even using Python*.
 We'll end up actually using JavaScript to interact with our Python spam prediction model, which lets us have a nice user interface (in HTML and CSS), using JavaScript to communicate between the user and our model.

 ## How it works
+The last section set the stage for how our spam classifier should look.
+We'll want to convert each document in the classic [spam text message dataset](https://www.kaggle.com/uciml/sms-spam-collection-dataset) into a [TF-IDF vector](https://monkeylearn.com/blog/what-is-tf-idf/), removing stop words and performing [lemmatization](https://nlp.stanford.edu/IR-book/html/htmledition/stemming-and-lemmatization-1.html) to make it easier for a model to understand the content of each document.
+We'll then train a [random forest](https://stackabuse.com/random-forest-algorithm-with-python-and-scikit-learn/) model to distinguish between "spam" and "ham" TF-IDF vectors.
+Finally, we'll use [Flask](https://flask.palletsprojects.com/en/1.1.x/) to put it all together into a nice user interface.

 ### Python
 The core of the app is a Python class called [SpamCatcher](https://github.com/mgsosna/spamCatch/tree/main/static/python/spam_catcher.py) which has two main components: a **TF-IDF vectorizer** that converts strings to TF-IDF vectors, and a **random forest classifier** that outputs the probability that a TF-IDF vector is spam.
 Both components must first be *trained* before they can output vectors or spam probabilities.
 We'll go into more detail below.